joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step8-dependency-injection.md

 );
 ```

-(By the way, `ModuleInterface::class` is just shorthand for a string containing the class fully qualified name).
+(By the way, `ModuleInterface::class` is just shorthand for a string containing the class or interface fully qualified name).

 When Joomla gets the entry for `ModuleInterface::class` then it will cause the associated function to run.
 This will create the Module instance, and pass into the constructor what is returned from obtaining the ModuleDispatcherFactoryInterface::class and HelperFactoryInterface::class entries from the DIC.

 These 3 DIC entries are used so often that Joomla provides a shorthand way of entering them into the DIC.
-We use this in our final service provider file:
+We use this in our service provider file:

 ```php title="mod_hello/services/provider.php"
 <?php